-Malawi is a country prone to humanitarian disasters, during which humanitarian actors often struggle to reach all people in need.
 The 510 initiative is working with the Malawi Red Cross to identify the country’s most vulnerable areas.
 A workshop and mapping exercise were held on data collection and sharing with different stakeholders in Malawi.
-Vulnerability data contributes to the Red Cross’ data preparedness initiative (see also previous blog), yet availability is very limited.
+Vulnerability data contributes to the Red Cross’ data preparedness initiative (see also Method: Implementing Data Preparedness), yet availability is very limited.
 A team of twenty Malawi Red Cross Society (MRCS) volunteers, in cooperation with 510, have developed and successfully tested a new method to determine vulnerabilities based on a remoteness indicator.
 This method can now be deployed and fine-tuned in other countries.

 For the MRCS and the Red Cross movement, the ability to find the most vulnerable communities is a priority.
-Vulnerability is also an important indicator used in the Community Risk Assessment & Prioritization (link) developed by 510 as explained in two previous blog posts (here and here).
+Vulnerability is also an important indicator used in the Community Risk Assessment & Prioritization developed by 510 as explained in two blog posts about the Efficient Aid: Through Accurate Priority Index Part 2 and Faster Reponse: With Capacity Building in Philippines Part 1).
 However, crucial data on vulnerability is often missing.
-Whereas vulnerability is regularly measured using a set of tools called the ‘Vulnerability and Capacity Assessments’ or VCAs (link), here we develop and test a complementary method as outlined below.
+Whereas vulnerability is regularly measured using a set of tools called the ‘Vulnerability and Capacity Assessments’ or VCAs, here we develop and test a complementary method as outlined below.

 The remainder of this blog will focus on how we have trained enumerators for data collection, and how we used a combination of innovative tools such as Missing Maps, Mapillary and the Portable OSM server to collect the data needed to verify our remoteness indicator.